AdobeDocs/commerce-admin.en/help/merchandising-promotions/product-related-rule-create.md

 >
 >For an attribute to be used in a targeted rule, the [_[!UICONTROL Use for Promo Rule Conditions]_](../catalog/product-attributes.md) property must be set to `Yes`.

+>[!NOTE]
+>
+>[!UICONTROL All Store Views] scope values are always used for both [!UICONTROL Products to Match] and [!UICONTROL Products to Display] conditions for all product attributes.
+Even if these product attributes have different values for different store views and websites.

 ## Create a related product rule

 1. On the _Admin_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL Promotions]_ > **[!UICONTROL Related Product Rules]**.